Skip to main content

 Three checkboxes control the behaviour of the remark text during time recording.
 Practical in organisations where remarks are mandatory or recurring notes should be automatically taken over:

-• Force remark makes the remark field a mandatory input; without an entry the time cannot be saved
+• Force remark makes the remark field a mandatory input.
+Without an entry the time cannot be saved

-• Initialize remark with the latest booked project time / receipt entry automatically takes over the text of the previous entry; in ZEP Clock the option is called Initialize remark with the latest booked working time entry
+• Initialize remark with the latest booked project time / receipt entry automatically takes over the text of the previous entry.
+In ZEP Clock the option is called Initialize remark with the latest booked working time entry

 Recording on non-working days and weekends